Helping people, teams and organizations perform at their best, in the behavioral moments of every workday.

 Job performance happens, moment by moment -- in the meetings, conversations, and tasks that fill our work days.

-What are the default behaviors you'd like your co-workers to change?
+What are the automatic behaviors you'd like your co-workers to change?
 And what might they want to change about you?
 Work should be about continuous development of these important in-the moment behaviors, but in most teams and organizations this is not what is happening.

 By learning to be more aware of unproductive thinking and behavior in these daily moments, you and your teams can boost performance and head down the path to becoming more behaviorally fit.